 The demand chain is a vital component of modernization in the shipping industry.

-However, you might still be wondering, what is a demand chain?
-We’re here to explain.
+However, you might still be wondering, what is a demand chain in the world of ocean shipping?
+We're here to explain.

 While the supply chain focuses on carrier input with cargo shipping and services, the demand chain focuses on shipper input to communicate what services and FreighTech they need.
 This chain depends on managing the relationship between carriers and shippers to deliver the best value to customers.
 In other words, the "customer" is at the center of all operations in the demand chain.